Brascan Announces Listing on Frankfurt Exchange

-VANCOUVER, British Columbia, Jan.
-25, 2022 (GLOBE NEWSWIRE) -- Brascan Gold Inc. BRAS ("Brascan" or the "Company") is pleased to announce that its common shares have commenced trading on the Frankfurt Exchange under the symbol "5ZT" (the "Listing").
+Vancouver, British Columbia--(Newsfile Corp. - January 25, 2022) - Brascan Gold Inc. BRAS ("Brascan" or the "Company") is pleased to announce that its common shares have commenced trading on the Frankfurt Exchange under the symbol "5ZT" (the "Listing").
 A listing on the Frankfurt Exchange provides companies with access to millions of international investors.
 The Frankfurt Exchange ranks third in terms of volume of shares traded, behind the New York Stock Exchange and the NASDAQ.
 The Frankfurt Exchange is the twelfth largest exchange in the world and the largest in Europe by market capitalization.
 A copy of the Company's Prospectus is available under the Company's profile at www.SEDAR.com.

 About the Company